Friends of RHP projects & activities 2023

 Four tours open to the public.

-Richfield Garage Sale - June 3- raised over $900.00 to help our work at RHP.
+Friends of RHP table at Richfield Community Garage sale - June 3- raised over $900.00 to help our work at RHP.
 Our booth was organized by Sandy Norris who organized collections, sorted, priced, and recruited the volunteers.

 Mill restoration work - May 27